gearglow/ReptiliaWithATwist/The List.md

 *That's nice,* Harry thought. *I wonder where I am, though?* The room looked like a generic waiting room in a generic office, with a generic sofa facing the wall with its soothing message.

 *For that matter,* Harry thought, *how did I get here?
 The last thing I remember was...
 Voldemort.
 And the Forbidden Forest, and a green light...
-He spouted some cliché monologue, too.
+He spouted some cliché line, too.
 What was it again?
 Oh, right.
 "Harry Potter, the Boy-Who-Lived.
-Come to die."* Something about that line made Harry very uncomfortable, but she couldn't quite... wait a minute. *She!?*
+Come to die."* Something about those words made Harry very uncomfortable, but she couldn't quite... wait a minute. *She!?*

 "...
 Oh."
 Harry looked down at herself, and realized that for the first time she felt comfortable in her own skin.